Build Trust as a Leader

 It’s only human to avoid being the bearer of bad news.
-However, if you sugar coat things as a leader, you may give someone short term gratification, but are setting them up for even bigger losses and hurt in the long term.
+However, if you sugarcoat things as a leader, you may give someone short term gratification, but are setting them up for even bigger losses and hurt in the long term.
 Being straight and honest is the tougher, but more advisable choice.
 This way, whether you’re delivering good news or bad news, you’re trusted.

 The first Obama campaign team grew very quickly, from just around 35 people, to the mid-thousands.
 With this rapid growth, the team was still held closely together with the connective tissue of trust and vision.

 Culture is key, and building a sustainable culture is your biggest challenge as a leader.
 Products and marketing campaigns are the second step.
-Your primary concern should be putting a culture in place that allows for the organisation to change and pivot without losing sight of itself.
+Your primary concern should be putting a culture in place that allows for the organization to change and pivot without losing sight of itself.
 Creating this sustainable culture requires a dual effort from both HR and leadership.
-Take time to get this right, because with a strong culture in place, you’ll be able to tackle other challenges of running an organisation with panache.
+Take time to get this right, because with a strong culture in place, you’ll be able to tackle other challenges of running an organization with panache.

 When he was first campaigning, Senator Obama intentionally created a specific culture with a simple mandate.
 The key word here is simple.
-A vision that is simple, easy to understand, and easily communicated will help you share it across the organisation with clarity.
+A vision that is simple, easy to understand, and easily communicated will help you share it across the organization with clarity.
 Don’t overcomplicate your “why”.
 The more accessible and relatable you are, the easier it will be for you to establish trust.

 Operationally, creating a solid culture is also an HR effort.
 The Obama campaign team was able to rapidly grow while staying true to the culture because those involved with hiring and getting people trained were highly discerning about the kinds of people we took on.
 Are the people joining your team here for the right reasons?
 Of course, you should be open and welcoming of different styles of working, but there should be an alignment in core values.
 You might take longer to staff up, but it’ll certainly be worth your while.
-If you grow your organisation in this way, the culture will remain constant even when the challenges and circumstances you’re up against change.
+If you grow your organization in this way, the culture will remain constant even when the challenges and circumstances you’re up against change.